danieleggert/swift-future/README.md

 let future = Future<Double>() { return estimateπ() }
 future.whenSuccess() { print("π ≅ \($0)") }
 ```
-This tricial example show how a Future splits the creation of the value and processing its result into two seperate parts that are both asynchronous.
+This trivial example shows how a Future splits the creation of the value and processing its result into two seperate parts that are both asynchronous.

 A common application of a Future is to wrap asynchronous API, such as network API.
 For this we use a Future-Promise pair:
 ```swift